How to get involved¶

 Documentation help is always needed.
 F5 encourages you to submit documentation improvements.

-The unit tests in the test/ directory can always use work.
+The unit tests in the test/units/ directory can always use work.
 Unit tests run fast and are not a burden on the test runner.

 F5 encourages you to add more test cases for your particular usage scenarios or any other scenarios that are missing tests.